John L. M. Irby: Family

-John Laurens Manning Irby (September 10, 1854 – December 9, 1900) was a United States senator from South Carolina.
-Born in Laurens, he attended Laurensville Male Academy (Lauren), Princeton College (Princeton, New Jersey in 1870-1871, and the University of Virginia at Charlottesville from 1871 to 1873.
+Career

 He studied law, was admitted to the bar in 1875, commenced practice at Cheraw, and returned to Laurens.
 He was appointed lieutenant colonel of the South Carolina Militia in 1877 and that year was also intendant of Lauren.
 He was a member of the South Carolina House of Representatives from 1886 to 1892, serving as speaker in 1890.

 Irby was elected as a Democrat to the U.S. Senate and served from March 4, 1891, to March 4, 1897; he was not a candidate for reelection.
 While in the Senate, he was chairman of the Committee on Transportation Routes to the Seaboard (Fifty-third Congress).
 Irby was subsequently an unsuccessful candidate for election to the United States Senate in 1897 to fill the vacancy caused by the death of his cousin Joseph H. Earle, and was a delegate to the State constitutional convention in 1895.
 He resumed the practice of law and also engaged in agricultural pursuits.

+Death

 Irby died in Laurens around 8 a.m. on December 9, 1900, having suffered from Bright's disease.
 He was buried in the Laurens city cemetery the following day.